thespaceofallpotential/common-x--example-1/README.md

 ![](images/example-1--hallucination.png)

-> Fig x : depicts resultant invalid positive possibility-space, as after projection between the positive elements of two lower-dimensional input-strings is cross-verified, with solution in orange, and hallucination-space in purple
+> Fig x : depicts resultant invalid positive possiblity-space, as after projection between the positive elements of two lower-dimensional input-strings is cross-verified, with solution in orange, and hallucination-space in purple

-We are all now familiar with the notion of LLM hallucination: which we might define as structure which is technically valid, although does not correspond with extrinsic constraints *(of reality, in the case of LLMs)*
+We are all now familiar with the notion of LLM hallucination: which we might define as structure which is technically valid, although does not correspond with extrinsic constrants *(of reality, in the case of LLMs)*

 Here within common-x: notice that, from the reference-frame of either input-string, all projection-space is technically valid, and only by cross-correlation with some extrinsic frame of reference, the other input-string in this case, can contextual validity be defined; at which point, all positive projection-space which is left unrealised, is directly analogous to LLM hallucination